Forge flame logo

 Signal vs Noise

-• Follow some meme-degen callers for narrative awareness.
+• Follow some meme-degen callers for narrative awareness and early trends.

-• Balance that with serious educators who explain tech & risk.
+• Balance that with serious educators who explain tech, fundamentals & risk management.

 Chapter 16 – Tracking Wallets, Devs & Smart Money Flow